 Typically we use personal data for:

 - administration - for registration and general administration (including verification and security checking), creating and administering login credentials and access controls for online services and dealing with any payments

-- delivery - to provide the goods and services you request from us (including helping you with any specific needs you or others in your group may have)
+- delivery - to provide the goods and services you request from us or our shop operator (including helping you with any specific needs you or others in your group may have)

 - communication - to communicate with you

 - compliance - to comply with our legal responsibilities

 - safety and safeguarding - to ensure a safe environment to work in and for the enjoyment of cricket events and activities

 - market research - to carry out market research so that we can improve our offerings

 - service development - for research purposes and to enable us to understand requirements and develop cricket-related services